Technology in Construction: 5 Gadgets Shaping the Industry - Hammr

 Though learning a new software program or learning how to use a new app on your phone can be frustrating, taking the time to surpass the learning curve is often worth it.

 New software programs mean streamlining many processes which can translate into more time to work on other parts of a project that demand human brainpower and muscle.

 Cloud-based solutions can save time on data entry and help keep information organized so it’s easy to access.
 Forget shuffling through files and stacks of papers to find important reports and documents.

 Do mobile platforms seem too difficult to deal with?
 Once you get past the learning curve, you can enjoy updates and revisions being made in real-time, making communication and collaboration easier and quicker.

 Robots are new innovative tools that are beginning to be introduced in construction projects for tasks that can be automated — things like bricklaying and rebar tying.

 Robots can be a viable option for controlled tasks that require a narrow set of actions.
-Because they don’t get tired, they can work continuously, saving time and energy.
+They can work continuously, saving time, energy, and workers’ backs.

 But robots can’t function alone.

 Humans are still needed to turn on the robots, set them up to do what they are made to do, and oversee the work.